nilthehuman/morphohistory/README.md

 This is going to be a kind of simulator to account for the dispersion and vacillation of various inflected word forms in the Hungarian language.

+murmur is in *pre-alpha* stage.
+If anything works properly, thank your lucky stars.

 This project is MIT Licensed.

 ## Note on Kivy installation